PROJECT: Africa Climate Change Resilience Alliance (ACCRA): Helping policy-makers understand rural adaptation

 Project Reference: RSAF-0004

-The Africa Climate Change Resilience Alliance (ACCRA) is a two-year DFID-funded programme that focuses on a high priority research area: adaptive capacity in rural livelihoods.
-It is a consortium that works to increase governments’ and development actors’ use of evidence in designing and implementing humanitarian and development interventions to increase poor and vulnerable communities’ adaptive capacity.
+The Africa Climate Change Resilience Alliance (ACCRA) was a two-year DFID-funded programme that focussed on a high priority research area: adaptive capacity in rural livelihoods.
+It was a consortium that worked to increase governments’ and development actors’ use of evidence in designing and implementing humanitarian and development interventions to increase poor and vulnerable communities’ adaptive capacity.
 Consortium partners include the Overseas Development Institute, CARE, Oxfam GB, Save the Children and World Vision.
 For more information, click here.